Be a Guest Blogger

 Now that all of the Spin Sucks technical requirements are out of the way, here are some extra tips on guest blogging from the master herself – Gini!

 Think about your topic and carefully consider your keywords.
-Using the Google Keyword Tool, figure out how your content can compete for search rankings.
+Using the Google Adwords, figure out how your content can compete for search rankings.